 Our 5,500 square foot space in the basement of 26 Cambridge Street houses a spacious taproom, our "brewing nook" and lots of space for expansion.
 Our focus is on serving our community and we want to be known as a local, Worcester brewery.
 Our taproom will always come first and it's unlikely that you'll ever see 3cross beer sold too far from Worcester.

-A blend of Belgian farmhouse yeast and Brettanomyces give this saison delicate notes of fruit and funk, which fade away to a bone-dry finish.
-5.9% abv
+Just tuck yourself in behind that wheel.
+Get out of the wind.
+You deserve it!
+You took your pull, right?
+Now, relax in the slipstream for a bit and have a beer.
+A blend of Belgian farmhouse yeasts give this saison delicate notes of fruit and funk, which fade away to a bone-dry finish.
+5.9% abv, 140 liters available

 Kombucha is an ancient elixir made by the fermentation of tea and sugar to create a refreshing probiotic drink.
 A healthy dose of yeast and bacteria transform the all-organic ingredients into a tasty tart and sweet beverage.

 Our housemade soda syrups are made from fresh ingredients and organic sugar.
 We mix them to order by the glass in traditional soda fountain style.